mamonu/GDSP18_ProfilingOptimizingPyDemo/README.md

 * jupyter notebook with code and some explanations
 * Text version overview
+* jupyter notebook with cython and numba example

 Feel free to fork , add content and then do a pull request